aws-samples/aws-twitterbot-workshop/README.md

-# aws-twitter-bot
+# aws-workshop-twitter
-Twitter bot based on Lambda
+Twitter bot(s) based on Lambda

 ## Overview

 In this builders session, you will build a serverless twitter bot.

 There are 2 kind of bots you could build depending on your choice:
 1. A simple retweet bot which will look for terms you are interested in and will retweet it automatically.
 2. A bot which will update image sent to you based on specific keyword you define